Zoning Planning & Land Use Law in Arizona

 Additionally, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can usually not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Maricopa County, Arizona Attorney Help?
+What Can A Maricopa County, Arizona Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's imperative to seek competent legal representation.
 The counsel of an efficient Maricopa County, Arizona real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.